 Activities and Functions

-- Gives advice and assistance to members about many matters relating to pensions and associated retirement problems including the British State Retirement Pension and back-payment of National Insurance contributions out of time, Colonial Widows’ and Orphans Pensions, “Over 80” pension for UK residents, UK Income Tax, entitlement to Foreign Pensions Allowance.
+- Gave advice and assistance to members about many matters relating to pensions and associated retirement problems including the British State Retirement Pension and back-payment of National Insurance contributions out of time, Colonial Widows’ and Orphans Pensions, “Over 80” pension for UK residents, UK Income Tax, entitlement to Foreign Pensions Allowance.

-- Arranges social gatherings of members at an annual Reunion in London and smaller groups in some other areas, while also encouraging territorial and professional groups to maintain their own meetings and other get-togethers.
+- Arranged social gatherings of members at an annual Reunion in London and smaller groups in some other areas, while also encouraging territorial and professional groups to maintain their own meetings and other get-togethers.